SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of GWG Holdings, Inc.

-NEW YORK, May 21, 2023 (GLOBE NEWSWIRE) -- Pomerantz LLP is investigating claims on behalf of investors in the preferred shares and/or L bonds of GWG Holdings, Inc. (“GWG” or the “Company”).
+NEW YORK, May 27, 2023 (GLOBE NEWSWIRE) -- Pomerantz LLP is investigating claims on behalf of nvestors in the preferred shares and/or L bonds of GWG Holdings, Inc. (“GWG” or the “Company”).
 Such investors are advised to contact Robert S. Willoughby at newaction@pomlaw.com or 888-476-6529, ext.
 7980.

 The investigation concerns whether certain of GWG’s officers and/or directors have engaged in securities fraud or other unlawful business practices.